wso2/docs-devant/en/docs/quick-start-guides/deploy-your-first-integration-as-api.md

 ## Step 3 - Design the integration

-Now it's time to design your API.
-This is the underlying logic that's executed behind the scenes when an API request is made.
-In this scenario first, you need to call the backend service.
+Now, it's time to design your API.
+This underlying logic is executed behind the scenes when an API request is made.
+In this scenario, you first need to call the backend service.
 For that, you have to add an [HTTP connection](https://mi.docs.wso2.com/en/latest/reference/connectors/http-connector/http-connector-overview/).
 Follow the below steps to create an HTTPS connection.

 1. Open the **Resource View** of the API resource by clicking the `GET` resource under **Available resources** on **Service Designer**.